 This process can clarify your business, and sometimes I think it’s the most valuable part of what I offer.
 It’s more than a pretty logo or a nice brochure.
 The process of examining your issues, researching them and thinking about them from all angles often uncovers unique solutions that go way beyond aesthetics.

-Now you’re wondering, “Hashim asked how much time, focus and money to spend on design.
+“Hashim asked how much time, focus and money to spend on design.
 Are you going to answer his question?”